srigi/mcp-google-images-search/README.md

 ## TODO

-1. splitting the Readme to use/development parts
+- splitting the Readme to use/development parts
+- add indexes to the results
-2. open GH issue for image support in the chat history:
+- open GH issue for image support in the chat history:
   - Augment
   - Claude (desktop)
+  - Copilot
   - Cursor
   - RooCode
-   - WindSurf
+  - Zed

-3. allow specifying of the output file in the chat
+- allow specifying of the output file in the chat
-4. configurable logging severity
+- configurable logging severity
-5. log directory in user profile folder (AppData\Roaming, Library/Application Support) or configurable
+- log directory in user profile folder (AppData\Roaming, Library/Application Support) or configurable
-6. refactor try/catch to [neverthrow](https://github.com/supermacro/neverthrow)
+- refactor try/catch to [neverthrow](https://github.com/supermacro/neverthrow)
-7. image fetch timeout & retry
+- image fetch timeout & retry